-David holds an MBA from the Stern School of Business and a BA from Wesleyan University.
-He studied on exchange at The Sorbonne, Ecole des Haute Etudes Commerciales and The Stockholm School of Economics.
-He is also Chairman of the Board of Tuesday’s Children, the 9/11 charity.
+Mr. Weild holds an MBA from the Stern School of Business and a B.A. degree from Wesleyan University.
+He also studied on exchange at The Sorbonne, Ecole des Haute Etudes Commerciales, and The Stockholm School of Economics.
+Mr. Weild is former Treasurer of The Bond Club of New York.

 David holds FINRA Series 7, 24, 63, 79, 82 and 99 licenses.

-Mr. Christiansen holds an MBA from the University of Southern California and a Bachelor of Science degree in corporate finance and economics from Utah State University.
-He currently holds FINRA Series 7, 63, 79, 82 and 99 licenses.
+Mr. Chaskin holds an MBA from Fordham University and a Bachelor of Science degree in business and economics from Lehigh University.

 Chief Operating Officer, Chief Development Officer, Broker/Dealer Principal & Compliance Officer

 Brian VanKonynenburg serves as Chief Operating Officer, Chief Development Officer, Compliance Officer and Secretary of Weild & Co.
-He is a Certified Scrum Product Owner and Certified Scrum Master and has experience at several technology startups.
 Brian served as VP Product at OurStage.com—a crowd-sourced music entertainment and competition platform—where he was integral to the design and management of professional services and brand engagement products, serving key clients including Intel, Best Buy, Coors and ESPN.

 Brian also served as VP Product at Helium.com from its inception to sale to RR Donnelly, where his clients included AOL, Hearst Corporation, Fox Interactive, and Pulitzer.
 At BaseSix, a web marketing & development firm, Brian’s clients included Johnson & Johnson, DuPont, and CMGI.
 Previously, Brian worked in Strategic Systems at Monster.com where he managed global e-commerce and employer platform projects from business requirements, through usability, design, specification and development.